AB0529/tinyer/README.md

 **Response**

 - `200 OK` on success
-- `404 Not Found` if URL does not exist
+- `404 Not Found` if url does not exist

 ```json
 {